 to the bottom of the hovercraft hull, and is typically 0.25 to 0.5 inch.
 If you

-double the air gap to, this will require double the air flow from your fan.
-If you
+double the air gap, this will require double the air flow reqired from your

 Hovercraft lift calculator